CordaCat/discovery/README.md

 7. In case of a draw, on 50 % of the entry fee is returned to each player, the remainder is sent to a rollover pot for the next winning game.
 8. If 48 hours have elapsed between the game creation and both players have not revealed, the host can request a refund using requestRefund() function.
 Also if the host creates a game and no one joins, this function may be called after 48 hours.

+Attack Vectors:
+There are a few scenarios that should be explored.

+1. Guest reveals, but the host does not.
+In this scenario the host could potentiolly lock up the guest's entry fee indefinitely.
+The refund function can only be called by the host (as per the requirements).
+The fix would be to allow the guest to call the refund function if the host does not reveal after 48 hrs.
+2. In a draw scenario 50% of the pot will go to the rollover pot.
+It is possible for two colluding parties to time their game so that it finishes directly after a draw.
+This would be trivial to perform and could also be performed by a single attacker.

 # To run locally

 1. Start a local node using